jimkang/knowledge/email.md

 - After using the interactive version above, sending email worked!
 - However, email sent to Gmail bounced, probably because I did not have a [reverse DNS record](https://support.google.com/mail/answer/81126#authentication) set up.
+- After setting up a reverse DNS record (PTR) by renaming the droplet in Digital Ocean to match the hostname, email did make it Gmail, though it did get classified as spam.